Education & Professional Development

 Start Learning Now

-In partnership with our sister organization the Harvard Project on American Indian Economic Development, we offer a 9-module online course that explores what is working, what isn't, and why as Native nations work to reclaim control over their own affairs and create vibrant futures of their own design.
+In partnership with our sister organization the Harvard Project, we offer a 9-module online course that explores what is working, what isn't, and why as Native nations work to reclaim control over their own affairs and create vibrant futures of their own design.
 Our professional development-focused curriculum is self-paced and offers group learning activities for classroom and community settings.

 January in Tucson (JIT), a collaboration with the Indigenous People's Law & Policy Program at the James E. College of Law, is a cornerstone of IGP’s educational programming.
 For three weeks each year, the JIT intensive education session brings together distinguished faculty in the field of Indigenous governance and Indigenous rights, and gives them the opportunity to teach and hold discussions with Indigenous leaders, practitioners, and community members, as well as other individuals interested in Indigenous affairs.